-In November 2017, plans were announced to revolutionise cardiovascular and respiratory services for patients through a partnership between the Trust and King's Health Partners.
+In November 2017, plans were announced to revolutionise cardiovascular and respiratory services for patients through a partnership between our hospitals and King's Health Partners.

 King's Health Partners is the Academic Health Sciences centre comprising:

 - Guy’s and St Thomas’ NHS Foundation Trust

 - South London and Maudsley NHS Foundation Trust

 - King’s College London.

 Together, we have a vision to create a London-based powerhouse in heart and lung medicine and research, bringing together specialist skills and expertise from all of the organisations involved to create a centre of excellence for current patients and future generations.
 Our plans include a new, purpose-built clinical academic facility, based on the St Thomas' Hospital and Evelina Children's Hospital site.

 The partnership would also provide substantial investment to other sites within the organisations at King's College Hospital and Harefield Hospital, to support a new clinical network for patients across the south of England.

 - Deliver world-class clinical services from before birth through to old age for common and rare conditions on a local, regional, national and international level, offering new treatments;

 - Enable the organisations involved to deliver best practice care in modern facilities, making the best use of NHS estates